Tino Sunseri: Professional career

 On June 15, 2015, Sunseri was among the Roughriders first cuts, and was released to free agency.
 On July 1, 2015, it was announced that he was re-signed to the Saskatchewan Roughriders due to a season-ending injury to the Roughriders' starting quarterback Darian Durant.
 General Manager Brendan Taman stated Tino's knowledge of Jacques Chapdelaine's offensive system was the key to his signing.

 On September 1, 2015, Sunseri was once again cut by the Roughriders.
-His cut was among the firing of the Roughriders head coach and general manager, after an 0-9 start to the 2015 season.
+His cut was among the firing of the Roughriders head coach and general manager, after an 0–9 start to the 2015 season.

+Coaching career

+Sunseri was a quarterbacks coach for the James Madison Dukes from 2021 to 2023.
+He became the Indiana Hoosiers' co-offensive coordinator in 2024, when they averaged 41.3 points per game and reached the College Football Playoff.
+After the season, Sunseri joined the UCLA Bruins as their offensive coordinator under head coach DeShaun Foster.
+However, Foster was fired following an 0–3 start in 2025.
+After the Bruins fell to 0–4, Sunseri and UCLA mutually agreed to part ways.
+The Bruins struggled offensively under Sunseri, ranking No. 132 out of 134 major college teams in scoring average at 14.2 points per game.
+They ranked No. 117 nationally with 321.2 total yards per game.

 Personal life

-His father, Sal Sunseri, is a defensive coach for the Alabama Crimson Tide and his younger brother, Vinnie Sunseri, who played defensive back at Alabama, was a 5th-round draft pick by the New Orleans Saints in the 2014 NFL Draft and also played for the San Francisco 49ers.
+His father, Sal Sunseri, is a defensive coach for the University of Colorado Buffaloes and his younger brother, Vinnie Sunseri, who played defensive back at Alabama, was a 5th-round draft pick by the New Orleans Saints in the 2014 NFL draft and also played for the San Francisco 49ers.